 One of the key cornerstones of behavioral marketing is contextual relevance: the ability to deliver the right omnichannel campaign at the right time to each customer, depending on where they are in their individual customer journey.
-This creates a great customer experience, no matter the marketing campaign.
+Omnichannel communication creates a great customer experience, no matter the marketing campaign.

 Not only does successfully delivering a contextually-relevant campaign demonstrate a level of insight into each customer’s needs and preferences, but it can also encourage engagement across multiple channels and drive repeat purchases.
 In fact, a single missed signal or inaccurate campaign is enough to turn your customer away — potentially for good.